Rummel’s playoff run ends with 28-16 loss to Catholic of Baton Rouge

-BATON ROUGE, La. — Mother Nature postponed the 4th quarter of Friday’s Division I Select semi-final bout between (18) Rummel and (3) Catholic of Baton Rouge to Saturday.
+BATON ROUGE, La.
+(WGNO) — Mother Nature postponed the fourth quarter of Friday’s Division I Select semi-final bout between (18) Rummel and (3) Catholic of Baton Rouge to Saturday.

 After the final 12 minutes of regulation, the Bears emerged victorious a 28-16 win over the Raiders.